-Lastly, identity your strength and skills.
+Lastly, identify your strength and skills.
 Present yourself in the best light that you feel good about it and prepared.
 Take a trip to your local library and check out some resume sample books.
 Target specific industries in the examples on resumes.
 Carefully analyze what words they have used to describe their skills and feel free to borrow.
-Just be sure that the statement is true for you and you are fine.
+Just be sure that the statement is true for you and that you are fine.

 Following these tips will take you a long way toward having a very professional product to represent yourself.
 Of course, don’t ruin the whole thing by having inconsistencies or typos.
 Let a friend or yours who is good at writing look it over and get as much feedback as possible.
 The concluding test that will tell its true quality is when you land your interview.
 Looking for a MyCAA Online?
 Check our MyCAA Programs for Military spouses at auburn online courses.